You are currently viewing Travel rules and countries’ entry requirements: introduction

 • Rwanda

-It’s mainly the yellow fever vaccine that’s required.
+So it’s mainly the yellow fever vaccine that’s required.
 It’s a vaccine that’s good for life so any frequent traveler should consider it.
-I’ll have a promo code to save money in August.
+I’ll have a promo code to save money soon if you’re in Ontario or Québec.

 Many African countries require proof of yellow fever vaccination.
 Many other countries all around the world require it if you’ve recently been to countries considered to be high risk for yellow fever, and that list can include some pretty popular countries.

-For example, I just went to India, and at first I thought the requirement applied because India considers Colombia to be high risk (and I went there earlier this year).
-But after all, India only requires this vaccine for those who had been to these countries very recently.
+For example, I went to India last summer, and at first I thought the requirement applied because India considers Colombia to be high-risk (and I had been to Colombia a few months before).
+But it turns out India only requires this vaccine for those who had been to these countries very recently.

 The timespan (and the list of countries that are high risk) will obviously vary for all countries, just as all rules always vary for all countries obviously, because they are different countries.